-- Organic growth of SAOA through additional office openings in California and other attractive jurisdictions; - The development of sales tools to increase the speed of deployment of solar energy systems; - Acquisition of small to medium sized residential solar energy systems companies, as we target attractive markets with the right mix of sun, electricity costs, incentives and net metering; and - The creation of internal financing structures that will allow Company ownership of the deployed systems and recurring revenue at attractive rates of return.
+- Organic growth through additional office openings in California and other attractive jurisdictions; - The development of sales tools to increase the speed of deployment of solar energy systems;

+- Acquisition of small to medium sized residential solar energy systems companies, as we target attractive markets with the right mix of sun, electricity costs, incentives and net metering; and - The creation of internal financing structures that will allow Company ownership of the deployed systems and recurring revenue at attractive rates of return. - The development and saler of larger commercial and industrial (C&I) sized solar systems with a professional sales and engineering team

 The market for residential, commercial and industrial solar energy systems remains strong and is growing.
 In the past 10 years, both the cost of PV solar panels and other system costs have declined significantly, creating transformational change in the industry.
 According to the Solar Energy Industries Association, 2016 was a record-breaking year for solar, the U.S. market installed 14,762 MW of solar PV in 2016 - nearly doubling the capacity installed in 2015.
 For the first time ever, solar ranked as the No. 1 source of new electric generating capacity additions brought on-line on an annual basis at 39%.
 On average, a new megawatt of solar PV capacity came on-line every 36 minutes in the United States in 2016 and a record 22 states each added more than 100 MW of solar PV.

-This acceleration of growth in the solar industry is due in part to rising utility electricity rates, greater customer knowledge about the economics and ethics of clean and sustainable energy, the extension of the US federal Investment Tax Credit to 2023, and the continued reduction of PV panels and systems
+This acceleration of growth in the solar industry is due in part to rising utility electricity rates, greater customer knowledge about the economics and ethics of clean and sustainable energy, the extension of the US federal Investment Tax Credit to 2023, and the continued reduction of PV panels and systems costs.